 Start any Spring Boot App as a Windows Service with AlwaysUp

-How to Start Spring Boot in the Background as a Windows Service
+How to your Run your Spring Boot Application as a Windows Service

-Automatically launch your Spring Boot/Maven/Java application when your computer reboots — no need to log in first!
+Automatically start your Spring Boot/Maven/Java application whenever your computer reboots — no need to log in first

 Spring Boot is an open source Java-based framework ideally suited for creating production-grade micro services.

-To set up your Spring Boot app to start as a Windows Service with AlwaysUp:
+To install your Spring Boot app as a Windows Service with AlwaysUp:

-1. First, get the full command line you use to start your application.
+1. First, compose the full command line that starts your application.

 Since we followed the Spring Quickstart guide to generate the application used in this tutorial, our Maven command line is: